zentyal/zentyal/docs/en/user/voip.rst

 **speex**: It is a patent-free codec specially designed for voice.
 It is very versatile, though it uses more CPU than others.
-It can work at different bitrates, such as 8KHz, 16KHz and 32KHz, usually referred as *narrowband*, *wideband* and *ultra-wideband*, each consuming 15.2kbps, 28kbps and 36kbps respectively.
+It can work at different bit rates, such as 8KHz, 16KHz and 32KHz, usually referred as *narrowband*, *wideband* and *ultra-wideband*, each consuming 15.2kbps, 28kbps and 36kbps respectively.